0xsyr0/dittobytes/README.md

 </p>

 <p>
     Dittobytes uses a custom LLVM build with two transpilers.
 Any compilation of your C-code using Dittobytes is done with this LLVM build.
 The first transpiler uses a modern <a href="https://llvm.org/docs/WritingAnLLVMNewPMPass.html">LLVM Function Pass</a> (on intermediate level) to inline constant variables otherwise located in e.g. <code>.rodata</code> segments (this aids the development of Position Independent Code).
 The second one is the machine transpiler that uses a legacy <a href="https://llvm.org/docs/WritingAnLLVMPass.html#the-machinefunctionpass-class">LLVM MachineFunction Pass</a> to perform the metamorphic transformations (e.g. instruction substitutions), introducing randomness in the assembly code during compilation.
-Check the <a href="#roadmap">roadmap</a> for all implemented (and yet to implement) transformations.
+Check the <a href="#roadmap">roadmap</a> for all implemented (and yet to implement) metamorphic transformations.
 </p>

 The pre-shippped minimal C-code file (`./beacon/main.c`) can cross-compile to all supported platforms and architectures.
 Additionally, it ships with loaders (for each platform and architecture) that can be used for testing purposes.